What is IPF?

 It’s difficult to predict how quickly IPF will develop because it varies a lot from person to person.
 There are no clear stages of IPF, though some people may talk about mild, moderate, or severe disease.
 Everyone is different - talk to your specialist doctor about your own situation.

 How does IPF affect breathing?

-Each time you breathe in, you draw air in, down through your throat and into your windpipe.
-Your windpipe splits into two smaller tubes, called bronchi, which go to your lungs.
-The air passes down the bronchi, which divide into thousands of smaller airways called bronchioles.
+Each time you breathe in, you take in air through your nose and mouth, down through your throat and into your windpipe (trachea).
+Your windpipe splits into two main tubes, the right and left bronchi, which supply your lungs with air.